 Here's a good documentary about it.

 So I'm back.
-Since I've been gone, there have been two expansions.
+Since I've been gone, there have been two expansions and a 3rd one is coming soon.
 I think this time I'm here to stay.

 A true paladin bends his knee to a higher cause and